 (View Presidential Approval Ratings – Click Here)

 For example, and simplicity, 2010 Republican nominee Charlie Baker and likely 2014 contender for Massachusetts governor, is leading all of his potential challengers.
-However, the state’s political leaning are such that it would be irresponsible to overestimate his chances this early in the game.
+However, the state’s political leanings are such that it would be irresponsible to overestimate his chances this early in the game.

 Analysis And Overview Of 2014 Governor Map Predictions And National Political Landscape

 Perhaps the simplest way to explain the landscape for the 2014 Governor Map is to observe how it is different from 2010.
-In 2010, Republicans made big gains nationwide, including a net 7 governorships (including Charlie Crist who was elected a Republican but switched to an independent before Democrat) and 11 governorships that had been under Democratic control.
+In 2010, Republicans made big gains nationwide, including a net 7 governorships (including Charlie Crist who was elected a Republican but switched to an independent before switching completely over to a Democrat) and 11 governorships that had been under Democratic control.
 Underscoring both how “all politics is local” when it comes to gubernatorial contests, as well as the importance of candidate recruitment, Democrats managed to grab up 5 Republican-held governorships despite getting creamed nationwide.

 The total 29 governorships Republicans controlled after Election Day was the most the party had held in a decade, though Republicans now hold 30 of 50.

 How is 2014 different from the 2010 election cycle?
 In 2010, only 13 of the 37 incumbent state governors were running for reelection, leaving two-dozen statehouses without an incumbent.
 Since 1960, incumbent governors have enjoyed a success rate of roughly 80 percent, or nearly 4 in 5 governors were successful at being reelected.
 In 2014, we are likely to have around just 6 open statehouses, down from the 24 open statehouse free-for-all in 2010.